PSSUN/CircCode/README.md

 ### Contact us

-If you encounter any problems while using CircCode, please send an email (sps@snnu.edu.cn) or submit the issues on GitHub (https://github.com/Sunpeisen/circCode/issues) and we will resolve it as soon as possible.
+If you encounter any problems while using CircCode, please send an email (sps@snnu.edu.cn / glli@snnu.edu.cn) or submit the issues on GitHub (https://github.com/Sunpeisen/circCode/issues) and we will resolve it as soon as possible.